Rehabah/Predicting_diabetes/README.md

 •	FBS	   :	(Fasting blood sugar test) a blood sugar level based on blood sample that will be taken after an overnight fast.

-•	BMI	   :	Body mass index: weight in kg/(height in m)^2
+•	BMI	   :	Body mass index: weight in kg/height

 •	HBA1C	 :	Hemoglobin level